Effect of Demonetization in Banking Sector: A Game of Pros and Cons

 As per the SBI Chairman Arundhati Bhattacharya, “All rates will fall.
 The bank has seen huge inflow of deposits but demand for credit has slowed down.
 Therefore, lending rates too will fall but after a gap.”

 Keeping the statement in mind, with ample liquid funds, banks will cut down their deposit rates.
 Already ICICI, Canara, HDFC Bank have slashed their fixed deposit rates by 1%.
 Similarly, State Bank of India has slashed their fixed deposit interest rates by 0.15%.
 In such a scenario, this will automatically lead to a cut in the lending rates.
 Thus, this calls for a lower EMI in future.

 On the contrary, these reduced fixed deposit rates will create a strong competitor for the banks, which is the market for mutual funds.
 People will prefer to keep their money in mutual funds to receive more returns.
 Quite a number of mutual funds have given 2% return over the week.
 With stock prices crashing due to demonetization, there is a high possibility that citizens will invest in equity mutual funds at a lower rate and reap its profit in the long run.

 Now, the condition for Non-Performing Assets (NPA) in banks will get hit the most.
 As an immediate outcome, sectors with high cash flow will be much affected, this includes the real estate and unorganized service sector.
 With the dearth of liquidity in these sectors, NPA and working capital credit is to shoot up drastically.
 Agriculture loan will also contribute to NPA.
 However, the extent to which the ongoing NPAs will be covered is worth watching out for.

-For more insights and regular monitoring of incidents impacting social security, subscribe to location reports and alerts from Supply WisdomSM.
+For more insights and regular monitoring of potential risk incidents impacting the macro-economic situation and social security, subscribe to location reports and alerts from Supply Wisdom.